 On August 12, 1986, ground was broken for an expansion of the CAMELVIEW PLAZA Bullock's.
 The store was enlarged with a 65,000 square foot, west side addition.
 When Bullock's was re-dedicated, on March 18, 1988, it encompassed 224,000 square feet.

-Goldwaters had been rebranded as a Los Angeles-based J.W.
+Goldwaters was rebranded as a Los Angeles-based J.W.
 Robinson's on February 26, 1989.
-Soon after, Westcor Partners embarked on the third (and final) phase of their 150 million dollar FASHION SQUARE expansion.
-A 2-level concourse was built that extended from the west end of FASHION SQUARE, crossed over North Goldwater Boulevard, and connected to the east entrance of CAMELVIEW PLAZA.
+Soon after, Westcor embarked on the third (and final) phase of their 150 million dollar FASHION SQUARE expansion.
+A 2-level "retail sky-bridge" was built.
+It extended from the west end of FASHION SQUARE, crossed over North Goldwater Boulevard, and connected to the east entrance of CAMELVIEW PLAZA.

 This concourse, which housed 100 stores and services, was completed in stages.

-One of these added a 3-level (236,000 square foot) Dillard's to the FASHION SQUARE mall.
+The first added a 3-level (236,000 square foot) Dillard's to the FASHION SQUARE mall.
 This new mercantile was built on the north side of the existing Dillard's Fashion Square.
 The new Dillard's, dedicated on June 20, 1990, consolidated the individual women's and men's operations, which were shuttered.

-The vacant Dillard's Fashion Square was sectioned into inline stores, including a 9-bay Food Court and Harkins Fashion Square Luxury 7.
-This venue showed its first features on March 15, 1991, with the Food Court also welcoming its first diners.
-The mall marriage expansion and renovation was completed in April 1991.
-By this time, Neiman Marcus was remodeling the vacant Dillard's Camelview store.
-A grand opening was held on October 19, 1991.
+Dillard's Fashion Square was sectioned into inline stores, including the 9-bay Palm Cafes Food Court and Harkins Fashion Square Luxury 7.
+This venue showed first features on March 15, 1991, with the adjacent Palm Cafes also welcoming its first diners.
+Vendors included La Salsa, Panda Express, Great Steak & Fry Company, Sakura Japan and Sbarro the Italian Eatery.

-Meanwhile, Dillard's was busy renovating the vacant CAMELVIEW Bullock's.
+As the new wing was being completed, Dillard's was busy renovating the vacant Bullock's.
 The store was expanded, taking in inline store area of the old CAMELVIEW PLAZA.
 When construction dust settled, the new Dillard's encompassed a whopping 365,000 square feet.
 It opened for business on August 8, 1998.
+The previous Dillard's, in the FASHION SQUARE section, re-opened as a Sears on February 17, 1999.

+SCOTTSDALE FASHION SQUARE now covered 1,929,600 leasable square feet and was the largest shopping center in the Grand Canyon State.
 The dawn of the 21st century brought more changes.
 Westcor Partners was absorbed by the Santa Monica-based Macerich Company in May 2002.
 Sears had been shuttered in January 2001 and re-opened -as a Macy's- in August 2002.
 Robinsons-May closed in June 2006.

 On September 1, 2007, a 130 million dollar mall renovation got underway.
 The vacant Robinsons-May building was bulldozed, along with adjacent parking garages on the store's north and east sides.
-These were replaced by 2-levels of underground parking, topped off by a 2-level (65,000 square foot) Barney's New York and bi-level mallway addition housing eighteen store spaces.
+These were replaced by 2-levels of underground parking, topped off by a 2-level (65,000 square foot) Barney's New York and bi-level shopping concourse addition housing eighteen store spaces.

 A subsequent expansion got underway in July 2014.
 It added a 1-level (50,000 square foot) Dick's Sporting Goods, which was dedicated on July 17, 2015.
-The Harkins Camelview At Fashion Square 14 megaplex showed its first features on December 18, 2015.
+The Harkins Camelview At Fashion Square 14 megaplex showed first features on December 18, 2015.
 The two existing Harkins venues had been shuttered; the Fashion Square 7 on December 6 and CamelView 5 on December 10.

 Sources: